GillesDCI/validation-example/readme.md

 # validation-exmaple

 ## Using express-validator
-In this example we're using express validator to validat our information.
+In this example we're using express validator to validate our information.

 ## To run this project
 Type `npm install` to get started.